jbpratt/kmi/README.md

 Pipelines are run weekly at minimum to package each distribution and version with the latest updates.
 Images can be used via tag by digest in your VirtualMachine definitions.
 This is recommended for production use.

+The CCIO kmi project aims to maintain all published distributions up to date with N-1 Versions.
+Additional versions may also be maintained where community interest and contributor support allows.
 ### Image Criteria:
 ####    Planned
 Planned images represent distributions we hope to, or are actively working to publish and support.